-The Dinner Key Auditorium, in Coconut Grove Miami, Florida was the site of The Doors’ infamous March 1, 1969 concert where Jim Morrison may or may not have exposed himself.
-The building still stands, now known as the Coconut Grove Exhibition Center the address is 2700 S. Bayshore Dr.Miami, FL 33133.
+The Dinner Key Auditorium in Coconut Grove Miami, Florida was the site of The Doors infamous March 1, 1969 concert where Jim Morrison may or may not have exposed himself.
+The historic building is still standing and is known as the Coconut Grove Exhibition Center.
+The address is:

 As the story goes, Morrison missed his scheduled flight into Miami and spent the time waiting for the next flight, drinking in the airport lounge.
 Once he boarded the plane he continued drinking.
 During a stopover in New Orleans he missed his flight again and consumed even more drinks waiting for the next flight.
 By the time he reached Miami he was extremely drunk.

 The next day The Doors started a planned vacation.
 While out of the country, the press in Miami had a field day with the alleged exposure incident.
 Pressure was put on local officials to do something about it.
 On March 5 1969, a warrant was issued for the arrest of Jim Morrison on one felony count of lewd and lascivious behaviour and three misdemeanor counts of indecent exposure, open profanity and drunkenness.

 The trial did not start until August 12, 1970.
 On September 20, 1970 the jury found Jim Morrison guilty on the misdemeanor charges of indecent exposure and profanity.
 He was found not guilty on the felony charge and the misdemeanor for drunkenness.

 Here’s a photo inside the auditorium now…

 “I think I was just fed up with the image that had been created around me, which I sometimes consciously, most of the time unconsciously, cooperated with.
 It was just too much for me to really stomach and so I just put an end to it in one glorious evening.
 I guess what it boiled down to was that I told the audience that they were a bunch of fucking idiots to be members of an audience.
 What were they doing there anyway?
 The basic message was to realize that you’re not really here to listen to a bunch of songs by some good musicians.
 You’re here for something else.
 Why not admit it and do something about it?”